 5 – People watch at Caffè Quadri in St. Mark’s Square

-With a rich history dating back to its first opening in 1638, this ancient, exclusive coffeehouse; located amidst the main haunts in St Mark’s Square, is a famously elegant yet welcoming locale to sip an espresso or glass of wine, or dine into a hearty meal.
+With a rich history dating back to its first opening in 1638, the ancient, exclusive Caffè Quadri, located amidst the main haunts in St Mark’s Square, is a famously elegant yet welcoming locale to sip an espresso or glass of wine or dine into a hearty meal.

 And with your cup or dish, you can feel the power of the past surrounding you; this has been a hotspot for political and civic discussions since it opened.